lambda826/My-Notebook/99 Interview/BQ.md

 # Why do you want to leave your current role?
 - **Evaluation**
 	- Whether you are running away from something or running towards something.
-	- You are someone w
+	- You are someone who looks forward with a positive attitude.
+- **Keys**
+	- Pick a couple of positive achievements in your current role.
+		- Articulate how you can use these experiences to achieve your goals in the new role.
+	-	Emphasize the things y

 # Tell me about a time you disaggreed with someone